Do I need insurance to go deep sea fishing?

 Mackerels, minnows, shrimp and squid are common bait species for fishing deep sea fish.

 Where is good to go deep sea fishing?

-Some of the best places include Phuket, Cape Town, Cabo San Lucas in Mexico, Limón and Puntarenas in Costa Rica, Sicily, Victoria in Australia, Madeira, Florida, Guatemala and Mozambique.
+Plymouth, of course.
+Some other interesting places include Phuket, Cape Town, Cabo San Lucas in Mexico, Limón and Puntarenas in Costa Rica, Sicily, Victoria in Australia, Madeira, Florida, Guatemala and Mozambique.